 The school has a number of external agencies attached that are available to support pupils in a number of ways that can help health and well-being.
 These can be used to primarily affect academic performance or positively impact on health and wellbeing more directly.
 The agencies can be deployed to work with an individual or with families to help support pupils.
 These professionals include:

 School Nurse – 24744453 Senior Educational Social Worker – 25963208 Speech and Language Therapist – 24744453 CAMHS (Child and Adolescent Mental Health Services)

 Schools are able to make referrals to all of these services or signpost students/parents of the route to refer.

-Should any further information be required on any of the issues raised above then please do not hesitate to contact Richard Sproson, Assistant Principal on 24748340.
+Should any further information be required on any of the issues raised above then please do not hesitate to contact Richard Sproson, Principal on 24748340.

 Useful websites: www.change4life.co.uk for healthy eating www.youngminds.org.uk for mental health www.fpa.org.uk for sexual health and contraception www.nhs.uk for smoking cessation advice